AlchlcDvl/TownOfUsReworked/README.md

 ### **Alignment: Neutral (Neophyte)**
 ### Win Condition: Bribe the crew into joining your side and eliminate any threats.

 The Jackal is the leader of the Cabal.
 They spawn in with 2 recruits at the start of the game.
-One of the recruits is the "good" one, meaning they can be either Crew or Neutral (Evil).
+One of the recruits is the "good" one, meaning they are Crew.
 The other is the "evil" recruit, who can be either Intruder, Syndicate or Neutral (Killing).
-When both recruits die, the Jackal can then recruit another player to join the Cabal.
-They become the backup recruit.
+When both recruits die, the Jackal can then recruit another player to join the Cabal and become the backup recruit.
 If the target happens to be a member of a rival subfaction, they will be attacked instead and the Jackal will still lose their ability to recruit.

 ### Game Options